 recycling program or wherever you put your clean cardboard.

-Another recycling option: Paper Retriever (dumpster) on the
+Another recycling option: Paper Retriever (dumpster) on the SW corner of 55th and East Avenue in Countryside

-parking lot.
+(east side of the Helping Hand building, in the parking lot).
 Proceeds may benefit Helping Hand.

 Additional Thoughts